Saint Cloud 5/2 90

 and took the other – Come

-we will visit Pryds Commentary today – a lovely walk –
+we will visit Pryds today – a lovely walk –

 Would you like some wine –